Trade Mark Law in Ireland

 law society of ireland logo

-Briffa is a leading law firm that specialises in intellectual property.
+Briffa is a leading law firm that specialises in intellectual property rights, such as trade marks and copyright.
 We’re recognised by industry bodies like the Legal500 for the quality and output of our work.

 We’re not your typical, traditional law firm.
 We match our deep understanding of IP law with a creative, commercially aware and customer-focused approach, meaning we’ll figure out a course of action that meets your goals – even if it requires an alternative, out-of-the-box solution.

 And, we work with a wide range of clients – from individual artists, musicians, and writers, to startups, SMEs and global brands.
-There’s no case too big or too small, so get in touch today to organise a free consultation with one of our copyright lawyers in Ireland.
+There’s no case too big or too small, so get in touch today to organise a free consultation with one of our trade mark solicitors.

 Since 1995, we’ve established ourselves as experts in trade mark law, delivering practical solutions for contentious and non-contentious matters.